omaraflak/ERC4671/README.md

 US, 2017, MIT published 111 diplomas on a blockchain.
 France, 2018, Carrefour multinational retail corporation used blockchain technology to certify the provenance of its chickens.
 South Korea, 2019, the state published 1 million driving licences on a blockchain-powered platform.

 Each of them made their own smart contracts, with different implementations.
-We think diplomas, food labels, or driving licences are just a subset of a more general type of tokens: **non-tradable tokens**, aka **NTT**.
-By providing a common interface for this type of tokens, we allow more applications to be developed and we position the Ethereum network as a standard gateway for verification of personal possessions.
+We think diplomas, food labels, or driving licences are just a subset of a more general type of tokens: **non-tradable tokens**.
+Tokens that represent certificates or labels that were granted to you by some authority.

+By providing a common interface for this type of tokens, we allow more applications to be developed and we position blockchain technology as a standard gateway for verification of personal possessions.

 ## Specification